 Originally constructed in 1893, the "Auditorium Annex" opened in 1893, featuring public areas using Chicago Street Paver Bricks, gaslights, and horse-drawn carriages.
 The hotel was built to accommodate the throngs of visitors expected from the 1893 World’s Columbian Exposition.

-The original conception was an annex with a façade designed to complement Louis Sullivan’s Auditorium Building across the street, which at that time housed a remarkable hotel, theater, and office complex.
+The original conception was an annex with a façade designed to complement Louis Sullivan’s Auditorium Building across the street, which housed a remarkable hotel, theater, and office complex at that time.

 “Peacock Alley,” a celebrated feature of the new hotel, was an underground marble passageway that connected the new hotel annex with the Auditorium Theatre.

 The south tower, constructed between 1902 and 1907, was designed by the renowned architectural firm of Holabird and Roche.
 It included a magnificent banquet hall, now known as the Gold [Ball] Room, which would become the first hotel ballroom in America to use air-conditioning.

 Another ballroom, called the Florentine [Ball] Room, was added to the North Tower in 1909.
 These two famous public rooms, combined with the Elizabethan Room and the Pompeian Room hosted Chicago’s most elite social events.

 Over the years, various owners have continuously updated the hotel to keep pace with the conveniences offered by modern accommodations properties.
 Even the name has been changed.
 By 1908, the hotel had created its own identity and boasted about its 1,000+ guest rooms.

 To differentiate the Auditorium Annex Hotel from the "Auditorium Theatre" on the north side of Congress Street, it was renamed "The Congress Hotel."
 The new name was derived from its location on the southwest corner of Congress Street and Michigan Avenue and across Michigan Avenue from the Congress Plaza in Grant Park.